awslabs/amazon-timestream-connector-prometheus/README.md

 1. Open the [AWS management console](https://console.aws.amazon.com/lambda/) for AWS Lambda.
 2. Click `Create function`.
 3. Enter a function name, this example will use `PrometheusConnector` as the function name.
-4. Choose `Go 1.x` from the Runtime dropdown.
+4. Choose `Amazon Linux 2023` from the Runtime dropdown.
 5. Expand `Change default execution role`.
 6. Select `Use an existing role`.
-7. Choose the newly created role from the dropdown, for this example it will be `LambdaTimestreamFullAccessRole`.
+7. Choose the newly-created role from the dropdown, for this example it will be `LambdaTimestreamFullAccessRole`.
 8. Click `Create function`.

 #### Configure the AWS Lambda Function

 1. Open the [AWS management console](https://console.aws.amazon.com/lambda/) for AWS Lambda.
-2. Select the newly created function, in this example it will be `PrometheusConnector`.
+2. Select the newly-created function, in this example it will be `PrometheusConnector`.
-3. Under the `Function code` section, click `Actions`.
+3. Under the `code` section, click `Upload from`.
-4. Select `upload a .zip file`.
+4. Select `.zip file`.
-5. Upload the ZIP file containing the precompiled Linux binary.
+5. Upload the ZIP file containing the precompiled Linux binary, which can be downloaded from the [latest releases](https://github.com/awslabs/amazon-timestream-connector-prometheus/releases).
 6. Click `save`.
+7. Click on `Configuration`.
-7. Under the `Environment variables` section, click `edit`.
+8. Under the `Environment variables` section, click `Edit`.
-8. Enter the key and corresponding value of environment variables, `default_database` and `default_table` are required.
+9. Enter the key and corresponding value of environment variables `default_database`, `default_table`, which are required, and `region` will default to `us-east-1` if not populated.
 Here is an example:
 ![](documentation/example/environment_variable_example.PNG)
 Go to [Configuration Options](#configuration-options) to see more information.
-9. Scroll down to basic settings.
-10. Click `Edit`.
+10. Click on `Save`
+11. Click on `Code`.
+12. Click `Edit` in the `Runtime settings` section.
-11. In the `Handler` section, enter the name of the Amazon Timestream Prometheus Connector ZIP file, which will be `bootstrap`.
+13. In the `Handler` section, enter the name of the Amazon Timestream Prometheus Connector ZIP file, which will be `bootstrap`.
-12. Click `Save`.
+14. Click `Save`.

 #### Create the API on Amazon API Gateway

 1. Open the [AWS management console](https://console.aws.amazon.com/apigateway/) for API Gateway.
 2. Click `Create API`.
-3. In `Choose an API Type`, click `build` under the `HTTP API` option.
+3. Click `Build` under `HTTP API`.
 4. Click `Add integration` and choose `Lambda`.
 5. Choose the appropriate `AWS Region`.
 6. Type in the name of the Lambda function created in the previous step [Create the AWS Lambda Function](#create-the-aws-lambda-function) or paste in the function's ARN.
 For this example, the value will be `PrometheusConnector`.
 7. Click `Add integration`.
 8. Type in an `API name`, this example will use `PrometheusConnectorAPI` as the API name.
-9. Click `Review and Create`.
+9. Click `Next`.
-10. Click `Edit` on the `Routes` section.
-11. There will be a pre-defined route `ANY /PrometheusConnector -> PrometheusConnector(Lambda)`, remove this route.
+10. There will be a pre-defined route `ANY /PrometheusConnector -> PrometheusConnector(Lambda)`, remove this route.
-12. Click `Add route` to add a new route for **remote write**.
+11. Click `Add route` to add a new route for **remote write**.
    1. Choose `POST` for the `Method`.
    2. Enter `/write`for the Resource Path.
    3. Select the appropriate Lambda function as the integration target, in this example it would be `PrometheusConnector`.
-13. Click `Add route` to add a new route for **remote read**.
+12. Click `Add route` to add a new route for **remote read**.
    1. Choose `POST` for the `Method`.
    2. Enter `/read` for the Resource Path.
    3. Select the appropriate Lambda function as the integration target, in this example it would be `PrometheusConnector`.
-14. Click `Next` to `Step 3: Define stages`.
+13. Click `Next`.
+14. Remove the `default` stage.
-15. Click `Next` again.
+15. Click `Add stage`.
-16. Click `Create` will redirect the page to `API Details`.
+16. Enter a name for the stage, in this example we will use `dev`.
+17. Click the `Auto-deploy` button and click `Next`.
+18. Click `Create`.
-17. Take note of the invoke URL, this URL is required to set up Prometheus' remote read and write URL.
+19. Select the newly-created API Gateway and take note of the invoke URL, this URL is required to set up Prometheus' remote read and write URL.
-18. It is highly recommended having TLS encryption enabled during production.
+20. It is highly recommended having TLS encryption enabled during production.
 See [Configuring mutual TLS authentication for an HTTP API](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-mutual-tls.html).

 #### Configure Prometheus for AWS Lambda